POETSII/pstack/docs/pcli.md

 </p>

 This tool can be started by typing `top` in `pcli`.
-It shows available engines (three in this case), their resource utilization plus a process table with pending simulations (called _processes_ in `pstack`).
+It shows available engines (three in this case), their resource utilization plus a process table.
 Changes in the process table or engine availability/utilization are updated in real-time.

 Having a separate instance of `pcli` with the process viewer running may be helpful to visualize what happens when following the remaining steps in this